-See if Eric's definitions of hotel service make you see your hotels in a new way.
+Hospitality consultant Eric Weiss of Service Arts Inc. helped define the hotel service musts you will read here.
+Eric terms the hotel trade "the ultimate people business."
+See if Weiss' definitions of hotel service make you see your hotels in a new way.

 A hotel needs a top manager—a GM or resident manager—who is on premises and not sequestered in an office or focused on conference business.
 The boss must be present, available, and in evidence.

 He or she should be out on the floor greeting guests and putting a face on hotel operations.
 Connected, committed, on-on-one hotel service starts at the top and sets the tone for the entire hotel.

-A great, five-star hotel employee also thinks things through.
-He or she has a sense of priority, attention to detail, practicality, follow-through and efficiency."
+A great five-star hotel employee also thinks things through.
+He or she has a sense of priority, attention to detail, practicality, follow-through, and efficiency.

 Easy Checkin and Checkout